-5 things the WWE won't tell you about Bayley
+5 things you probably didn't know about Bayley

 On the road to earning respect from her peers and fans, she has seen her fair share of challenges, and has overcome them.